pallets/jinja/docs/integration.rst

    Until 2.7 template syntax errors were always ignored.
 This was done since many people are dropping non template html files into the templates folder and it would randomly fail.
-The assumption was that testsuites will catch syntax errors in templates anyways.
+The assumption was that test-suites will catch syntax errors in templates anyways.
 If you don't want that behavior you can add ``silent=false`` to the settings and exceptions are propagated.